AI Policy & Regulation

 Background and Context

 The report follows several years of rising access to generative artificial intelligence in Australian classrooms.
 The federal government released the Voluntary AI Safety Standard (VAISS) in 2024, asking businesses and institutions to keep a human review step over consequential AI outputs.
-The Learning First authors argued that the same principle applies in education: "Schools need to maintain effective learning and the integrity of assessment – which means taking AI out of student work" and that "action is also needed to protect integrity in the lower secondary years," ACS Information Age reported.
+The Learning First authors argued that the same principle applies in education: "Schools need to maintain effective learning and the integrity of assessment – which means taking AI out of student work" and that "action is also needed to protect integrity in the lower secondary years" (Learning First, 2025).

 What Comes Next